GodotSteam/GodotSteam-Docs/docs/classes/inventory.md

 ### requestPrices

 !!! function "requestPrices()"
 	Request prices for all item definitions that can be purchased in the user's local currency.
 A [inventory_request_prices_result](#inventory_request_prices_result) call result will be returned with the user's local currency code.
-After that, you can call [getNumItemsWithPrices](#getnumitemswithprices) and [getItemsWithPrices](#getitemswithprices) to get prices for all the known item definitions, or [getItemPrice](#getitemprice) for a specific item definition.
+After that, you can call [getItemsWithPrices](#getitemswithprices) to get prices for all the known item definitions, or [getItemPrice](#getitemprice) for a specific item definition.

 	Triggers a [inventory_request_prices_result](#inventory_request_prices_result) callback.